cgreenhalgh/musiccodes/docs/inexactmatching.md

 ### inexact matching of notes

-For example, the following patterns might have been what the person intended to trigger with the untimed phrase:
+For example, the following patterns might have been what the person intended to trigger with the untimed phrase (at start, but not at end):

 - `D4,D4` - the first note, `C4`, was meant to be a `D4`; this is a `replace` error and by default it is "worth" 2 (i.e. it is equivalent to not playing the expected `D4` and then playing the unexpected `C4`)
-- `C4,B4,D4` - there is an extra `B4` between the first two notes; this is an `insert` error and by default it is "worth" 1.
+- `C4,B4,D4` - there is a `B4` in the pattern between the first two notes which they have not played; this is an `delete` error and by default it is "worth" 1.
-- `C4,E4,D4` - the second note, `D4`, is missing; this is a `delete` error and by default it is also "worth" 1.
+- `C4,E4,D4` - they played an extra note, `D4`, that is not in the pattern; this is a `insert` error and by default it is also "worth" 1.

 In order to use `inexact` matching you must select it for each code that you want to use it with.
 You can then specify how many errors you will accept and still trigger that code.
 For example, if you specify an `allowed error` of 1, then the untimed phrase would trigger the second two codes, above, but not the first (since the "cost" of replacing a note is 2, which is more than the allowed error).

 It is also possible to adjust the relative weight given to the different kinds of errors in the `matching profile`.
-Specifically, you can change the `note replace cost`, `note insert cost` and `note delete cost`.
+Specifically, you can change the `note replace cost`, `note insert cost` (played extra note) and `note delete cost` (missed note).
 These can be less than 1, e.g. setting `note insert cost` to 0.1 would mean a penalty of only 0.1 for each extra note played.

 With inexact matching you can also allow some general inexactness in the tuning of the notes within a pattern.
 For example, if you specify a `note allow variation` of 1 semitone, then the following patterns would also match `C4,D4` with "no" error, as the notes are no more than 1 semitone different from  those played: